Courage is knowing when to hold on, realizing that all this work is temporary.

-Who we were than is not who we are now.
+Who we were then is not who we are now!
 Either the energy doesn’t flow with ease (making us feel stuck, trapped, anxious, and angry), or it becomes evident that this chapter of our life is over.
-We often lie to ourselves a bit longer; it takes time to figure out that a transition is necessary in order for us to continue growing as human beings.
+Yet, we often lie to ourselves a bit longer; it takes time to accept the fact that a transition is necessary in order for us to continue growing as human beings.

 It’s tough to accept when a relationship has run its course.
 It’s tough to accept when your career no longer inspires you or fits who you are today.
 It’s certainly tough (and sometimes scary) to step out of your comfort zone and figure out the next chapter of your life.